Mpumeleli/Visualization-Project/README.md

 # Visualization-Project
-Project based in analyizing and visualizing the top 4 highest valued technology stocks, as of the end of the first half of 2025 :
+Project based in analyizing and visualizing the top 4 highest valued technology stocks, as of the end of the first half of the year 2025 :

 1. Microsoft (NASDAQ:MSFT)
 2. Amazon (NASDAQ:AMZN)